astroumd/lmtoy/examples/lmtoy_reduce.md

 from the specfile, as the full pix_list (0..15) will be used, and will rely on the SpecFiles to contain the good spectra/pixels.

+There are two different ways to make a weight (.wt.fits) map.

+## lmtoy_combine.sh

-Example for our M31 data:
+Example for our M31 data (see also "make bench31" in examples)

       ./lmtoy_reduce.sh path=M31_data obsnum=85776 > lmtoy_85776.log 2>&1
       ./lmtoy_reduce.sh path=M31_data obsnum=85778 > lmtoy_85778.log 2>&1